stylehouse/zap/README.md

 I used it to make a dev environment for [letz](https://github.com/stylehouse/letz), instead of a village of terminals to constantly rebuild.

 - can fixup common errors with the commands
-- has curses interface which becomes `less -R` (supports colours) when looking at commands (not a fully-fledged terminal)
+- has curses interface which becomes `less -R` (supports ansii colours and hyperlinks) when looking at commands (not a fully-fledged terminal)

 ## installation